Satyam-10124/SGSITS-student-login-page/README.md

 ## Acknowledgements

-- Thanks to **Shri G. S. Institute of Technology & Science** for allowing the use of their logo and name in this project.
 - The **captcha image** and **background image** are sample placeholders.
 Feel free to replace them with actual resources that suit your project.
 - The design inspiration is based on modern, minimalistic login pages.